bilias/rqwatch/docs/CONFIGURE.md

 ## Rspamd (metadata_export)
 The Rspamd [metadata_exporter](https://docs.rspamd.com/modules/metadata_exporter)
-module connects to our Rqwatch metadata_importer/MetadataImporter API to export raw emails and Rspamd headers and store that metadata in the database.
+module connects to our Rqwatch metadata_importer/MetadataImporter API to export raw emails and Rspamd headers and symbols and store that metadata in the database.
 Depending on the action taken by Rspamd and the configuration, raw emails can also be saved in local quarantine storage to be examined and released by administrators or recipient users, if desired.